Founder and Former Executive Director, Urban Habitat

 Co-founder, Breakthrough Communities Project

-Carl is currently a co-founder of the Breakthrough Communities Project, and Visiting Professor at the UC Davis Center for Regional Change.
+Carl is currently a co-founder of the Breakthrough Communities Project, and recently published his memoir The Earth, the City, and the Hidden Narrative of Race.
+He is also a visiting Professor at the UC Davis Center for Regional Change.
 Previously, he was Acting Director of the Community and Resource Unit of the Ford Foundation, supervising 6 Program Officers in the United States, and Program Officers in 13 countries abroad.
 From 1991 through 1997, Carl served as President of Earth Island Institute, an international environmental organization to protect and conserve the global biosphere.
 Congressman Ron Dellums appointed Carl Anthony Chair and Principal Administrative Officer of the East Bay Conversion and Reinvestment Commission in 1993.
 He taught at the Columbia University Graduate School of Architecture and Planning and the UC Berkeley Colleges of Environmental Design and Natural Resources.
 Carl has a professional degree in architecture from Columbia University.
 In 1996, he was appointed Fellow at the Institute of Politics, John F. Kennedy School of Government, Harvard University.

 Board Chair, Urban Habitat